 Many individuals without the benefit of vision will tell us that even someone who is blind can “see” the evidence of God’s existence in the world that surrounds us.

 They will tell us all about the beauty of flowers; about the nurturing refreshment of the rain; about the perfect melodies sung by the birds.
 By connecting all of the other gifts of smell, taste, hearing, and touch with two of God’s most incredible creations – the heart and the mind – even those whose visible world is in darkness can “see” the beauty, the power, the love that makes us contemplate God with awe.

-For those who have the added gift of sight, there is no excuse for not being able to recognize that only a God of beauty and love could have created the heavens and this earth and filled it with the incredible assortment of plants, creatures, and human beings that we see when we look at the world around us.
+For those who have the gift of sight, there is no excuse for not being able to recognize that only a God of beauty and love could have created the heavens and this earth and filled them both with the incredible assortment of planets, stars, plants, creatures, and human beings that we see when we look around us.

-Whenever you look around at the world, see what God made.
-Appreciate, and give thanks for, a world so beautiful, it can be seen even by the sightless.
+Whenever you look around at the world, take time to truly see what God created.
+Appreciate – and give thanks for – a world so beautiful, it can be seen even by the sightless.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson